Crispy Sweet Potato Fries…

 We clicked back a few times, but decided Downton Abbey was much more compelling than the Oscars.
 I will look at all the dresses in People magazine!
 And a quick glance at twitter this morning told me all I needed to know about who won what.

-To compliment our entertainment, we grilled some big, fat, juicy port0bello mushroom burgers with all the fixings.
+To compliment our entertainment, we grilled some portobello mushroom burgers with all the fixings.
 And nothing goes better with burgers than homemade crispy sweet potato fries!

 You can spend four times the price and get a tiny bag of Alexia frozen sweet potato fries with a bunch of unnecessary added ingredients like dextrin, xantham gum, and tapioca starch…